Reference Tables

 Warning

 Reference tables offer an easy way to integrate long-lived business context with machine data.
-This section includes instructions for creating and managing reference tables from CSV files via Observe API.
+This section includes instructions for creating and managing reference tables from CSV files via Observe API and Terraform.

 Note